dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 **Pros**|
 -|
+Above-average Field of View (110x96)
 Relatively affordable
-Easiest to configure for PC use
+Easy to configure for PCVR use
 Good warranty with easy returns/exchanges
 Also good for roomscale
+Standalone capbilities
 Includes controllers

 **Cons**|
 -|
-Requires either excellent/dedicated wifi equipment or a third party charging+link cable for long sessions Display is OK but not perfect
+Requires a quality wifi5/wifi6 dedicated router or wireless access point *or* a third party charging+link cable for long sessions
-Significant compression artifacts including image noise and color banding Mandatory Oculus/Meta software updates sometimes cause breaking issues No eye tracking
+Significantly pixel density than our other recommendation (25 PPD) Significant compression artifacts including image noise and color banding Forced Oculus/Meta software updates contain breaking changes and sometimes unfixable issues No eye tracking
+Medicore microphone and speaker quality

 ## [Pimax Crystal](https://pimax.com/crystal/)